gdsfactory/kfactory/docs/intro.rst

 Ports are created with the :py:func:`~kfactory.kcell.KCell.create_port` function.
 You can either specify a transformation as here or specify them in a similar manner to gdsfactory.
 See the API doc for more information.

 Now, let's create a KCell for a waveguide.
-We will use the :py:func:`~kfactory.kcell.autocell`.
+We will use the :py:func:`~kfactory.kcell.pcell`.
 This will make sure that if we call the function multiple times that we don't create multiple cells in the layout.
 Addiontally, compared to :py:func:`~kfactory.kcell.cell` it will also automatically name the cells using the function name and the arguments and keyword arguments of the function.